 Growing up, my mom was a big reader, and so was I. I read all the books in a home library that covered a whole wall of the living room.
-We went to the library every week or so, staying for hours and always checking out the limit.
+We went to the library every week or so, staying for hours and always checking out the limit – eight, as I recall.
 Mom never prevented me from reading her selections as well, so from a young age — around 9 or so — I read books about the rise of the Third Reich, World War II, Hitler, his willing army of executioners, the pogroms, the concentration camps, the murder on a galactic scale, the families torn apart.
 The bodies piled in ravines, the bodies stacked like cordwood.
 The spidery symbol overlaying it all, the world’s most murderous shorthand.

 All of it seemed comfortingly long ago.
 All those crazy people ganging up together to kill millions and not even kids got a pass — that could never ever happen again, I told myself.
 No way.
-That was clear to me, all the books were saying so right there in the preface: “So that we don’t forget”, they solemnly intoned, before they showed me things about the history of human hatred that can never be unseen.
+That was clear to me, all the books were saying so right there in the preface: “So that we don’t forget”, they solemnly intoned, before they showed me things about the history of human hatred that can never be unremembered.

 I reassured myself with the fact that the bad guys were the Germans, and we, the Americans, were on the side of the good guys, liberating those terrifyingly emaciated men that stared out from the black and white pictures, the original walking dead.

 I see a picture like this car with the swastika painted on it and I think, what dumb cowardly shits.
 And I think, I bet it was just like this, at first, back in the 1930s.
 All over Germany, in ordinary suburbs like the ones I drive through on the way to the bakery every day.